wvlet/wvlet/website/blog/2024-12-30-release-2024-9/index.md

 ### Wvlet SDKs

-We plan to add SDKs for various programming languages to help users convert Wvlet queries into SQL.
-Wvlet compiler, written in Scala 3, can be compiled into native LLVM code, which can be integrated with various programming languages, including Python, Rust, Ruby, C/C++ etc. In 2024.9 version, we have created an early version of Python SDKs:
+We plan to add SDKs for multiple programming languages to enable users to convert Wvlet queries into SQL.
+Wvlet compiler, written in Scala 3, can be compiled into native LLVM code through [Scala Native](https://scala-native.org/en/stable/).
+This generates binaries that integrate with languages like Python, Rust, Ruby, C/C++ etc. Our 2024.9 release includes an initial version of Python SDKs:

 - [Wvlet SDKs](/docs/bindings)